Flood Insurance Q&A: Do you really have it?

 While optional add-ons vary by insurance company and location, here are two of the more common water-related add-ons to discuss with your broker:

 Insurers refer to ground flooding as overland flooding.
 If the water touches the ground before entering your home, it’s overland flooding, and most home insurance policies don’t automatically provide coverage.
-Generally speaking, Overland water coverage protects you from damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
+Generally speaking, Overland water coverage protects you from sudden damage caused by excessive rain, overflowing rivers, spring run-off, and melting snow.
 It usually excludes damage by saltwater, including tidal waves and tsunamis.

 Root growth, blockages, or even breaks in the pipes exiting your home can cause backups in kitchens, laundry rooms, or bathrooms.
 A standard home insurance policy doesn’t provide coverage, but you’ll often be able to purchase coverage as a rider to your policy.
 Sewer backup coverage protects you from loss or damage to your property caused by the rupture or escape of water from a sewer, drain, sump pump, or septic system.
 Remember that coverage doesn’t extend to the sewer pipes outside your home.

 Tip: Installing a backwater valve can help minimize your risk of a sewer backup.